lerni/instagram-basic-display-feed-element/README.md

         - add Instagram to the App

         Sometimes you just can't - try reloading, different browser or do some other black magic :shrug:
-    - add Instagram-Tester (Roles add -> Instagram-Tester)
+    - add Instagram-Tester (Roles → Add → Instagram-Tester)
     - Login on Instagram & accept/confirm
         - Settings
             - Website Permissions
                 - Apps and Websites
                     - Accept Tester Invitations
 3. Add `appId` & `appSecret` in yml-config or `.env` like below & `?flush`
-    - make sure to use those from the "Instagram", not "App-Settings"!
+    - make sure to use the credentials from the Instagram settings, not the general App Settings!
-4. Create an Instagram Feed Element & click on the link in the setting-tab to authenticate
+4. Create an Instagram Feed Element & click on the link in the settings tab to authenticate
-    - <em>**dev-master** create a token in developers.facebook.com and add it manually to the element under settings, since currently creating one via link throws: "Invalid request: Request parameters are invalid: Invalid redirect_uri".
-May it just works in live mode?</em>
 5. Reload CMS to see the generated token
 6. That's it.
-Token 'll be updated if older than 30 days on request basis.
-This means, if a token is older than 30 days and from there on no request is made (element never shown to any visitor), the token invalidates and a warning is thrown.
-To "fix" this, you'll need to delete all tokens and regenerate one with the link provided in CMS.
+The token will be updated if older than 30 days on request basis.
+This means, if a token is older than 30 days and from then on no request is made (element never shown to any visitor), the token invalidates and a warning is thrown.
+To fix this, delete all tokens and regenerate one with the link provided in CMS.

 ```yaml
 Kraftausdruck\InstagramFeed\Control\InstaAuthController: